helenmand/TDT4310/README.md

 For the exercises, keep your answers short.
 These questions are meant to guide you towards an understanding of the topics, so that you can focus on the implementation.

-Here's a brief overview of the labs:
+Here's a brief overview of the labs

+**(topics and dates may change throughout the semester based on feedback and other things)**

 | Lab | Link | Published | Deadline | Topic | Smart keyboard features | Libraries | Chapters |
 | - | - | - | - | - | - | - | - |